browserengineering/book/book/animations.md

 it that look about the same as some DOM animations.

 DOM and input-driven animations can be sub-categorized into *layout-inducing* and *visual*.
-An animation is layout-inducing if the changing CSS property is an input to layout; `width` is one example that we'll encounter in this chapter.
+An animation is layout-inducing if it changes an input to layout;
+animating `width` is one example that we'll encounter in this chapter.
 Otherwise the animation is visual, such as animations of `opacity` or `background-color`.

 The distinction is important for two reasons: animation quality and performance.